 However, in the low setting, it will struggle because of the inadequate suction.

 You can leave it at the high power setting or better yet use the auto mode for the best results with run time and debris pick up.

 Another area of improvement will be edge and corner cleaning thanks to the wider extractors (30% wider than the I7 and 980) and the enhancements with the side brush design.

 Check the clip below to see what I mean.

-It does not like cleaning the large stuff like Cheerios because of the reconfigured brush that sits lower.
+It does not like cleaning the big stuff like Cheerios because of the reconfigured brush that sits lower.

 You’ll hear a crunching sound as it picks it up.
 However, the S9 will eventually clean these messes up as it goes through its cleaning cycle.

-The significant increase in power will be most felt on carpet.
+The significant increase in power will be most felt on carpets.
 It does very well at cleaning surface dirt regardless of size.

-Possibly the biggest benefit of the uptick in power and the wider brush is its ability to deep clean carpet.
+Possibly the most significant benefit of the uptick in power and the wider brush is its ability to deep clean carpet.